jfcherng-sublime/ST-OpenUri/README.md

 ## Commands (Keybindings)

-There is no default keybindings, but you can define one for open URLs at the current (multiple) cursors.
+There is no default keybindings, but you can define one for opening URLs at the current cursor(s).
 For example, I am using the following one.

 ```javascript
 {